amarh/openPLM/docs/en/admin/applications/document3D/index.rst

 ===============================================

-This application adds a **Document3D** document which can display a STEP file in the browser via WebGL.
+This application adds a **Document3D** document which can display a STEP file in the browser via `WebGL <http://www.khronos.org/webgl/>`_.
 It also adds the ability to decompose a STEP file into several parts and documents and to recompose an up-to-date STEP file.